Lamivudine (la-MIV-ue-deen), Zidovudine (zye-DOE-vue-deen)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using doxorubicin (Adriamycin®), ganciclovir (Cytovene®), interferon-alfa (Intron®-A, Roferon®-A), ribavirin (Virazole®), stavudine (Zerit®), or zalcitabine (Hivid®).
-Make sure your doctor knows if you are using medicines that weaken your immune system, such as a steroid or cancer treatment.
+- Tell your doctor if you use doxorubicin (Adriamycin®), ganciclovir (Cytovene®), interferon-alfa (Intron®-A, Roferon®-A), ribavirin (Virazole®), stavudine (Zerit®), or zalcitabine (Hivid®).
+Make sure your doctor knows if you use medicines that weaken your immune system, such as a steroid or cancer treatment.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you or your child have kidney disease or liver disease.
-Tell your doctor if you have a weakened immune system, hepatitis B virus infection, pancreas problems, anemia, or a low white blood cell count.
+- Make sure your doctor knows if you are pregnant or if you have kidney disease, hepatitis B or C, bone marrow problems (such as anemia or a low white blood cell count), muscle problems, or pancreas problems.

-- This medicine may cause you or your child to have excess body fat.
-Tell your doctor right away if you notice changes in your body shape, including an increased amount of body fat in the neck or upper back, face, around the chest, or stomach area.
-You might also lose fat from your legs, arms, or face.
+- This medicine may cause changes to your body fat.
+Tell your doctor right away if you notice changes in your body shape, such as more fat in your neck or upper back or around your chest or stomach area.
+You may also lose fat from your legs, arms, or face.

 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.